doefom/currency-fieldtype/README.md

 wrong result of `¥1,235`.
 That's just something to keep in mind in case you'd need to reconfigure the field.

 ## Supported Currencies

-Here's the full list of the currencies we currently support.

 ```text
 "AFA" => "Afghan Afghani",